replit/blog/posts/fast-dev.md

 The design team regularly sent us wireframes based on user feedback and we had to tweak our plans here and there.

-## Where Repl.it Really Shines
+## Where Replit Really Shines

 ### Faster Prototyping

-In some way or the other, Repl.it definitely sped up our iteration cycles.
+In some way or the other, Replit definitely sped up our iteration cycles.
 From a motley crew that was once clueless on building servers, we became rapid-action deployers.
 The [tutorials](https://docs.replit.com/repls/http-servers) and [forums](https://replit.com/talk/all) saved us from a lot of Googling and Stack Overflow-ing.

-Deploying on Repl.it allowed us to focus our energy on writing stable backend code.
+Deploying on Replit allowed us to focus our energy on writing stable backend code.
 In fact, it gave us time to set a standard for writing code.
 We came up with a contribution and programming style guide – a luxury we wouldn’t have been able to afford if we spent our time fiddling around with complex server hosting platforms instead.
 It really set us up for future projects!

 ### Ease of Deployment